 As soon as you enter the complex you meet the standing statue of Kirateshwar – holding a bow in its hands.
 This is the local avatar of Shiva in Sikkim and we found many old temples across Sikkim dedicated to Kirateshwar.
-Kirateshwar literally means protector of animals.
+Kirateshwar literally means the protector of animals.

 In the middle of the complex flows a multi-tiered fountain that has statues of Ganga and Yamuna standing on their respective vehicles – Crocodile and Tortoise.
 This is the manifestation of Sangam of two rivers at Prayag.

-The 4 temples that are collectively called Chardham and are located in 4 corners of India.
-Badrinath in Uttarakhand, Somnath at Dwarka in Gujarat, Jagannath at Puri in Odisha and Rameshwaram in Tamil Nadu.
+The 4 temples are collectively called Chardham and are located in 4 corners of India.
+Badrinath in Uttarakhand, Somnath at Dwarka in Gujarat, Jagannath at Puri in Odisha, and Rameshwaram in Tamil Nadu.
 Each of these Dhams is replicated here at Namchi in Sikkim.
-As per the Hindu beliefs, everyone must visit these 4 temples in their lifetime.
+As per Hindu beliefs, everyone must visit these 4 temples in their lifetime.
 When I look at these geographically disbursed temples, it tells me many things about the richness of our culture and traditions.
 It tells me that travel was an inbuilt part of our lives.
 As we had to travel to all 4 corners of India in our lifetime.
-Given the fact that people traveled mostly by foot, you would end up covering the whole of country interacting with communities and nature that you meet on the way.
+Given the fact that people traveled mostly by foot, you would end up covering the whole of the country interacting with communities and nature that you meet on the way.

-Temples at Chardham at Namchi, Sikkim.
+Temples at Chardham at Namchi, Sikkim

 We entered the complex through a lovely gate and the temples surrounded by colorful flowers greeted us.
 We began from the left-hand side so that we move around the complex in a clockwise manner.
 This would help us do the parikrama or circumambulation of the whole complex.

-We moved on to the next Dham that was Somnath Temple at Dwarka on the western coast of India.
+We moved on to the next Dham which was Somnath Temple at Dwarka on the western coast of India.
 The temple is built in a typical Gujarati style with a pyramidal roof.
 Temples are relatively simple inside and of course much smaller in size than the original one.
 But they do give you a feeling of visiting them by proxy.

-The path then leads to the Shiva Murti via Sai temple that has an interesting Jaali work structure outside it.
+The path then leads to the Shiva Murti via Sai temple which has an interesting Jaali work structure outside it.
 The red wish-seeking threads are tied all around it reminding you of Ajmer Sharif or Chisti dargah at Fatehpur Sikri.